MeelisM/aws-cloud-design/README.md

 ## Future Enhancements

-The current implementation provides a solid foundation for a cloud-native microservices architecture.
-Here are some potential improvements for future iterations:

 ### Database Improvements

 - **Migrate to Amazon RDS**: Replace StatefulSet PostgreSQL databases with Amazon RDS for improved reliability, automatic backups, and Multi-AZ deployments